 One afternoon, I returned to my apartment, which doesn’t have a shelter, to grab some clean clothes.
 When I arrived, there was a siren shortly followed by a bang.
 The entire building shook like a seismic tremor.

 That was the loudest explosion I heard over course of the bombings.
-Two missiles, captured on video, were intercepted about 200 feet directly above my apartment.
+Two missiles, captured on video, were intercepted by the Iron Dome about 200 feet directly above my apartment.
 After that, I didn’t leave Danit and Arielle’s apartment until the ceasefire several days later.

 Over the course of those days, my extended family and close friends repeatedly called and texted to make sure I was alive.
 Even my Rabbi, the amazing Rachel Timoner, reached out to me.
 I spoke to friends from middle school or summer camp whom I haven’t heard from in years.

 There were those who chose to be less supportive.
 People on social media from bombless skies thousands of miles away decided to inform me of my status as a “settler colonialist.”
 They said they did not believe Israel should exist and some even added that they hoped my “house was next.”